Ethylene oxide: Chlorohydrin process of production of ethylene oxide

-The produced ethylene oxide is purified by rectification.
+The produced ethylene oxide is purified by distillation.
 The chlorohydrin process allows to reach 95% conversion of ethylene chlorohydrin.
 The yield of ethylene oxide is about 80% of the theoretical value; for 1 t of ethylene oxide, about 200 kg of ethylene dichloride is produced.
 But, the major drawbacks of this process are high chlorine consumption and effluent load.
 This process is now obsolete.

 Direct oxidation of ethylene

 Usage in global industry

 Direct oxidation of ethylene was patented by Lefort in 1931.
 This method was repeatedly modified for industrial use, and at least four major variations are known.
 They all use oxidation by oxygen or air and a silver-based catalyst, but differ in the technological details and hardware implementations.

 Union Carbide (currently a division of Dow Chemical Company) was the first company to develop the direct oxidation process.

 A similar production method was developed by Scientific Design Co., but it received wider use because of the licensing system – it accounts for 25% of the world's production and for 75% of world's licensed production of ethylene oxide.
 A proprietary variation of this method is used by Japan Catalytic Chemical Co., which adapted synthesis of both ethylene oxide and ethylene glycol in a single industrial complex.

 A different modification was developed Shell International Chemicals BV.
 Their method is rather flexible with regard to the specific requirements of specific industries; it is characterized by high selectivity with respect to the ethylene oxide product and long lifetime of the catalyst (3 years).
 It accounts for about 40% of global production.

 Older factories typically use air for oxidation whereas newer plants and processes, such as METEOR and Japan Catalytic, favor oxygen.